De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

 However, without the \textit{all name} and \textit{with name} rules, the above implication is not provable and hence cut elimination would not hold in the presence of \textit{equivariance}.
 Fortunately, using both the \textit{all name} and \textit{with name} rules the above implication is provable, as follows.

 A similar argument justifies the necessity of the \textit{left name} and \textit{right name} rules.

 \textbf{Polarities of the nominals.} As with focussed proof search~\cite{Andreoli1992,Chaudhuri2011}, assigning a positive or negative polarity to operators explains certain distributivity properties.
-Consider $\cpar$, $\with$, $\forall$ and $\new$ to be negative operators, and $\tensor$, $\oplus$, $\exists$ and $\wen$ to be positive operators, where \textit{seq} is both positive and negative.
+Consider $\cpar$, $\wwith$, $\forall$ and $\new$ to be negative operators, and $\tensor$, $\ooplus$, $\exists$ and $\wen$ to be positive operators, where \textit{seq} is both positive and negative.
 The negative quantifier $\new$ distributes over all positive operators.
 Considering positive operator \textit{tensor} for example, $\vdash \new x .\alpha \tensor \new x. \beta \multimap \new x. \left( \alpha \tensor \beta \right)$ holds but the converse implication does not hold.
 Furthermore, $\wen x. \alpha \tensor \wen x. \beta$ and $\wen x .\left(\alpha \tensor \beta\right)$ are unrelated by linear implication in general.
 Dually, for the negative operator \textit{par} the only distributivity property that holds for nominal quantifiers is $\vdash \wen x .\left( \alpha \cpar \beta \right) \multimap \wen x .\alpha \cpar \wen x .\beta$.
 The \textit{new wen} rule completes this picture of \textit{new} distributing over positive operators and \textit{wen} distributing over negative operators.
 From the perspective of embedding name-passing process calculi in logic, the above distributivity properties of \textit{new} and \textit{wen} suggest that processes should be encoded using negative operators $\new$ and $\cpar$ for private names and parallel composition (or perhaps dually, using positive operators $\wen$ and $\tensor$), so as to avoid private names distributing over parallel composition, which we have shown to be problematic in Section~\ref{section:self-dual}.

-The control of distributivity exercised by \textit{new} and \textit{wen} contrasts with the situation for universal and existential quantifiers, where $\exists$ commutes in one direction over all operators and $\forall$ commutes with all operators in the opposite direction, similarly to the additive $\oplus$ and $\with$ which are also polarity insensitive.
+The control of distributivity exercised by \textit{new} and \textit{wen} contrasts with the situation for universal and existential quantifiers, where $\exists$ commutes in one direction over all operators and $\forall$ commutes with all operators in the opposite direction, similarly to the additive $\ooplus$ and $\wwith$ which are also insensitive to the polarity of operators with which they commute.
 In the sense of control of distributivity~\cite{Blute2012}, \textit{new} and \textit{wen} behave more like multiplicatives than additives, but are unrelated to multiplicative quantifiers in the logic of bunched implications~\cite{BI}.